Robert Shulman's house

 Judging by old news footage, the exterior of this house was extensively remodeled following the murders.

-At the time of the killings, the property contained four separate apartments, two of which were being rented by Robert Schulman and his brother.
+At the time of the killings, the property contained four separate apartments, two of which were being rented by Schulman and his brother.
 The other two apartments belonged to the landlady and another tenant.

 Schulman regularly picked up sex workers in Queens, drove them to Glow Lane, and led them into the back yard via the gate on the left.
 They would then enter the property via a screened-in porch.